serenity-is/docs/howto/how_to_update_serenity_nuget_packages.md

 Serenity.Services
 Serenity.Web
 Serenity.CodeGenerator

-Serenity.Script
 ```

-If your solution name is MyProject, Serenity.Script package is referenced in MyProject.Script while others are used in MyProject.Web.

 To update Serenity packages to latest version, open package manager console (click View -> Other Windows -> Package Manager Console).